 Our Nation Divided , is a fascinating ½ Union ½ Confederate characterization of the life of a Civil War soldier as he demonstrates the trials, equipment and music to commemorate the 150th anniversary of this crucible of American history.
 Additionally, he authored and plays in Split Decision , a dramatic production about a runaway slave and former owner raised up together who meet in surprise mortal combat, recognize each other in a fateful split second and reminisce on the eve of the tragic Battle of the Crater in Petersburg.

 Banister has a Masters in Educational Administration.
 In 2015 he was Teacher of the Year at his high school and before that was nominated to represent the school for Gilder Lehrman's History Teacher of the Year as a high school World/US and Virginia History and Special Education teacher.
 Lamar is a contract historic interpreter and period musician featured by numerous museums, US Government and other city, county, public and private schools, church and scout events.

 Lamar and Marjorie have served in lay ministry for families, as marriage counselors and on the Parent Council for James Madison University.
 Marjorie is currently Administrative Coordinator for the Robbins School of Business at the University of Richmond.
 Lamar also served as Chairman of the Board of Directors for YWAM Richmond (Youth With A Mission).
-Having enjoyed a dream European tour of nine countries and completing a summer road trip out West not long age, they reside happily in Richmond, Va. where they serve in their church and have raised three wonderful children active in music, film and international missions with six grand-children and another on the way!
+Having enjoyed a dream European tour of nine countries and completing a summer road trip out West not long age, they reside happily in Richmond, Va. where they serve in their church and have raised three wonderful children active in music, film and international missions with seven grand-children!